Longhorn-Developers/UT-Dining/README.md

    The `API URL` and `anon key` are the environment variables you need to configure in the next step.

+   **Optional: Setting up Related Services**

+   If you want to work with the complete UT Dining ecosystem, you can also set up:

+   - **[UT Dining Scraper](https://github.com/EthanL06/ut-dining-scraper)**: To seed your local Supabase database with menu data, clone the scraper repository in a separate directory and use the same `API_URL` and `anon key` from your local Supabase instance in the `.env` file.
+   - **[UT Dining Dashboard](https://github.com/EthanL06/ut-dining-dashboard)**: To manage location information and other admin features through a web interface, clone the dashboard repository in a separate directory and use the same Supabase credentials in the `.env` file.

 4. **Configure Environment Variables**

    Copy the `.env-example` file to create a `.env` file: